 Points are awarded as described above after ignoring any drivers that are not in a team.

-A bonus point is now awarded for each class on the handling shootout but on previous years there was only 1 bonus point awarded to the overall winner of the shootout.
+A bonus point is now awarded for each class winner in the handling shootout .

 The team shield award will be given to the team with the highest combined points score gained during the day, from handling, top speed and ¼ mile drag strip including any bonus points gained.

 In the event of a tie, the team trophy will be shared equally during the following year.

 Cars will have their sticker marked to indicate how many circuit runs they have done.